gvwilson/thirdbit/fiction/maddy-roo/index.md

 For a moment Maddy was sure they would be caught, but the bot halted a few meters away.
 A hatch opened in its side.
-A small broom telescoped out of its side and began sweeping up the scattered pieces of the broken keyboard.
+A small broom telescoped out
+and the bot began sweeping up the scattered pieces of the broken keyboard.

 "Incorrect!"
 Patient crackled.